 Whether applying for asylum or faced with legal detention, political asylum lawyers are essential.
 The issues are complex and the individual must know their rights and opportunities.

-Check out the Davis & Associates website for information regarding your immigration, permanent residency, and asylum procedures.
+Check out the Davis & Associates blog for information regarding your immigration, permanent residency, and asylum procedures.